gems-iberia/st-power-market-challenge/README.md

 ### Want more challenge? :money_with_wings:

-Having fun with this challenge and want to make it more realistic?
+Having fun with this challenge and want to make it more realistic? **Come and join us!** :open_hands: :running:

 Feel free to come up with your own metrics of visuals to build further insights

 ## More info :bank: